 The Visa Black card is offered by Barclays Bank and is made of stainless steel and carbon fiber.
 Cardmembers earn rewards worth 1% of their spending as cash back or gift cards, or 2% as airline reservations.
 Cardholders also receive unlimited airport lounge visits and luxury gifts from the leading brands, but pay a $495 annual fee.

-Most cardholders will find more value in Barclaycard’s new Arrival Plus World Elite MasterCard, which offers double miles on all purchases, and each worth one cent as statement credits towards any travel expenses, not just airfare.
+Most cardholders will find more value in the Barclaycard Arrival Plus® World Elite Mastercard®, which offers double miles on all purchases, and each worth one cent as statement credits towards any travel expenses, not just airfare.
 Cardholders also receive a 5% rebate on miles redeemed, so rewards total 2.1% of spending.
-And unlike the Visa Black card, Arrival Plus’s plastic card is equipped with an EMV smart chip to ensure compatibility in foreign countries.
-The annual fee is only $89 which is waived the first year, which goes a long way toward paying for occasional airport lounge entry fees.
+And unlike the Visa Black card, the Barclaycard Arrival Plus® World Elite Mastercard® is equipped with an EMV smart chip to ensure compatibility in foreign countries.
+The annual fee is only $89 which is waived the first year.

 Chase offers its Palladium card, made of metal, by invitation to its private banking clients.
 Cardholders receive one point per dollar spent, and double points on travel.
 Points in Chase’s Ultimate Rewards program can then be transferred airline miles or hotel points.
 This card includes unlimited visits to the Lounge Club program and has an annual fee of $595.

 Better yet, Chase offers its Chase Sapphire Preferred card, which is also composed of metal, for just a $95 annual fee, which is waived the first year.
 Like Palladium cardholders, Sapphire Preferred cardholders earn double points for travel, but there is no lounge access benefit.
 Nevertheless, the $500 difference is more than enough to buy an annual lounge membership or plenty of day passes.

 Ritz-Carlton Rewards Credit Card from Chase